BuilderIO/mitosis/.changeset/curly-hats-tell.md

 '@builder.io/mitosis': patch
 ---

-fix: issue with angular evnets not transformed to lower-case
+[Angular] fix: issue with angular events not transformed to lower-case